ORBIT - VSV and an anti-PD-1 inhibitor for Canine Lymphoma

 • be up to date on vaccines, flea/tick prevention and internal parasite control

-• not be housed near or otherwise have access to livestock (VSV is a potential concern in livestock)
+• not be housed near or otherwise have access to livestock or companion horses, goats, pigs (VSV is a potential concern in livestock) for at least 4 days post VSV administration

 • discontinue any immunosuppressive drugs for two weeks prior to enrolling in the study